syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 <ts name="ej.InputMode" />

-Specify the inputMode for maskedit textbox control.
+Specify the inputMode for mask edit textbox control.
 See <a href="global.html#InputMode">InputMode</a>

 <table class="props">